avogel3/dotfiles/README.md

 Hey 👋

 This is where I push my dotfiles so that I have a backup.
-If you see something you link feel free to "smash that star button".
+If you see something you link feel free to smash the star button.

 My config has been influenced by my experience using [dotmatrix](https://github.com/Hashrocket/dotmatrix).
-In this repo, you'll definitely see someplaces where I borrowed from their config.
+In this repo, you'll definitely see someplaces where I borrowed from that config.

-Anyways, thanks for stopping by.
+Recently, I've migrated towards a NVIM focused setup.
+I used kickstart.nvim as a srping board and merged much of my existing config with some of the nice things there.

 ### Notable Packages